The Time is Now!

 - A fully ADA-accessible, flexible floor plan that can change as needed

-- A multi-generational activity center for academic tutoring, maker spaces and learning labs
+- Activity centers for academic tutoring, maker spaces and learning labs

 - A teaching kitchen for families and individuals to gain nutritional knowledge

-- Expanded Wellness Center that includes walking track and Spin Cycle Room
+- An expanded Health & Wellness Center that includes an indoor track and spin cycle room

 - The addition of critical programs like Parkinson’s and Alzheimer’s support, Blood Pressure Awareness and Falls Prevention

-The new, open facility is designed to accommodate significant growth and changes in health and wellness programming in the decades to come, as well as eliminate inefficient or unusable spaces.
+The new, open facility is designed to give the Y the ability to significantly increase the impact of its youth, health and wellness programs in the decades to come, as well as eliminate inefficient or unusable spaces.

 A $42 MILLION CAPITAL CAMPAIGN